 As of today, $94,000 was raised for the K-9 Unit and the dog has arrived helping us in the battle against drugs.
 His name is Cedric and he is on duty now..
-The Fire Dept. is close to their goal of $90,000 to help with ice/water rescues.
+The Fire Dept. has met their goal of $90,000 to help with ice/water rescues.
 If you would like to make a donation call 886-6200.
 How blessed we are to live in a community with so many generous people.
 Thanks to both the police and fire departments for their efforts in raising this money.

 December 8: Why is the City building so much new development in the downtown?